oer-bookr-6-24-2019/oer-bookr-BE/README.md

 ```
 empty []
 ```
-https://sgs-lambda-bookr.herokuapp.com/users/users to list all users
+https://sgs-lambda-bookr.herokuapp.com/users/users to list all users (must be admin)

 ### Login